cskylab/cskylab/update-guides/README.md

 New templates in this release:

-- `k8s-hello-oauth2`: Example of oauth2-proxy protecting a simple Hello World application for modeling purposes.
+- `k8s-hello-oauth2`: Example of oauth2-proxy deployment protecting a simple Hello World application for modeling purposes.

 Application update procedures in this release: